 Your landlord must take reasonable care of any belongings you have left at the property.
 They should contact you and make arrangements for you to collect your belongings within a reasonable time.

 Your landlord can sell or dispose of your belongings if you don't collect them within a reasonable time or if they can't make contact with you.

 Where to get advice

-Get advice immediately if you're being evicted with very little notice or no notice.
+Get advice immediately if you're facing eviction or homelessness.

 If you need to talk to someone, we’ll do our best to help